opensearch-project/documentation-website/_security-plugin/multi-tenancy/mt-agg-view.md

 ### Feature benefits

 - Implementing an aggregate view for all saved objects on one screen allows you to quickly locate an object of interest and determine which tenant is associated with it.
 Once you locate an object, you can select the appropriate tenant and work with the object.
-- This feature also adds a Tenant column to the Saved Objects table, which allows you to filter the view by tenants and their associated saved objects.
+- This feature also adds a Tenant dropdown menu to the Saved Objects table, which allows you to filter the view by tenants and their associated saved objects.

 ### Plans for future development